Published By Janet Gershen-Siegel at August 28th, 2017

 It is quite simply the easiest way to register your business.
 If you knit tea cozies and sell them on Etsy, then you will have a storefront with a legit business name.

-You will need a DBA in order to be able to open up a business account in your company’s name.
+Why DBA is important: you will need a DBA to be able to open up a business account in your company’s name.
 And you’ll need it to receive payments or pay bills.

 For your one-person operation on Etsy, it’s a lot more impressive if you can call it Dragon Tea Cozies.
 That is, rather than Sarah Smith’s Etsy store.
 And your company will look larger!